ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 This document defines a generic, interoperable and scalable architecture to enable transparency across any supply chain with minimum adoption barriers.
 It provides flexibility, enabling interoperability across different implementations of Transparency Services with various auditing and compliance requirements.
-Issuers can register their Signed Statements on any Transparency Service, with the guarantee that all Auditors and Verifiers will be able to verify them.
+Issuers can register their Signed Statements on any Transparency Service, with the guarantee that all Relying Parties will be able to verify them.

 --- middle